mdreece/Quick-HDRI-Controls/README.md

 2. Click it and then 'Initialize HDRI System'
-3. You'll see three main sections:
+3. You'll see the first of three sections

 ![Screenshot 2024-10-29 202935](https://github.com/user-attachments/assets/a99256e9-4bd1-48dc-9662-0166112b8906)